 Measure the temperature in the calibration chamber and observe the readings until the instrument stabilizes.

-Use the oxygen solubility Table FT 1500-1 below to determine the DO saturation at a measured temperature and atmospheric pressure.
+Use the oxygen solubility Table FT 1500-1 below to determine the theoretical DO saturation at a measured temperature and atmospheric pressure.
 Calculate values to the nearest tenth degree by interpolation or use an expanded version of this table found in FS 2200, which provides saturation data in 0.1º C increments for a selected temperature range (see Table FS 2200-2).

 Compare DO meter reading with value obtained from Table FT 1500-1 below to verify continuous calibration.